FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 # Replacements and Deletions

 The operator has two different strategies it can use on process groups that are in an undesired state: replacement and deletion.
-In the case of replacement, we will create a brand new process group, move data off of the old process group, and delete the resources for the old process group as well as the records of the process group itself.
+In the case of replacement, the operator will create a brand new process group, move data off of the old process group, and delete the resources for the old process group as well as the records of the process group itself.
-In the case of deletion, we will delete some or all of the resources for the process group and then create new objects with the same names.
+In the case of deletion, the operator will delete some or all of the resources for the process group and then create new objects with the same names.
-We will cover their details when these different strategies are used in later sections.
+Later sections will cover the details when these different strategies are used.

-A process group is marked for replacement by setting the `remove` flag on the process group.
+A process group is marked for replacement by setting the `removalTimestamp` on the process group.
-This flag is used during both replacements and shrinks, and a replacement is modeled as a grow followed by a shrink.
+This setting is used during both replacements and shrinks, and a replacement is modeled as a grow followed by a shrink.
 Process groups that are marked for removal are not counted in the number of active process groups when doing a grow, so flagging a process group for removal with no other changes will cause a replacement process to be added.
 Flagging a process group for removal when decreasing the desired process count will cause that process group specifically to be removed to accomplish that decrease in process count.
 Decreasing the desired process count without marking anything for removal will cause the operator to choose process groups that should be removed to accomplish that decrease in process count.